 Apparently Ginzburg also missed (during his lengthy due diligence) the post from Brooks’ Jewish friend Yaron Mordfin titled If Brooks Bayne Is An Anti-Semite, I’ll Eat My Kippah.
 Here’s a short excerpt:

 Now, Brooks may be a lot of things, but I can say one thing for certain: he is not, and never has been, an anti-Semite.
-In fact, in my many debates about Israel with our mutual friends on the left, he has always been as staunchly pro-Israel as it gets.
+In fact, in my many debates about Israel with our mutual friends on the left, he has always been my friend.
 He even went out of his way to consult with a Rabbi so that he could better accommodate me and my strictly kosher diet (at the time) when I visited him for a few days.

 Amazing.
 He consulted with a Rabbi to accommodate his Jewish friend’s kosher diet.
 What a monster.

-I know Ginzburg read Brooks’ blog post My Savior is a Jewish Carpenter: A Mea Culpa because he refers to a few, very selective excerpts in his post.
+I know Ginzburg read Brooks’ recent blog post because he refers to a few, very selective excerpts in his post.
 And although he may have read it, his comprehension is apparently lacking because he missed the following:

 Gee, sounds pretty heartfelt and sincere.
 Might have been good material for Ginzburg to include in his post so his readers could “take this evidence into consideration.”
 Oh wait, that pesky narrative is wrong again.
 Al wants Brooks to be a one-dimensional He-Man Jew-hater.
 Truth be damned.